whatsupmailbox/whatsupmailbox.github.io/_posts/2015-10-14-Wickbox-Subscription-Box-October-2015-Candle-Review-Coupon.md

 <br>

-<p>And when you do decide to subscribe to either one, you complete a scent profile that quite short so that they are aware of your preferences.</p>
+<p>And when you do decide to subscribe to either one, you complete a short scent profile so that they are aware of your preferences.</p>

 <center><a href="http://www.wickbox.co" target="_blank">
 <img src="/images/WickboxScentProfile.png" border="0" style="border:none;max-width:100%;" alt="Wickbox Scent Profile" />